WeifanZheng17/DSS5105_Exercise_-1/README.md

 - Includes version control setup with Git and GitHub.

 ## Installation
-To run this project, you need Python and the following dependencies installed:
+Prerequisites
+- Python 3.x installed on your system.
+- Required the following Python libraries: numpy and matplotlib

 ```bash
 pip install numpy matplotlib